nicfheorais/country-api-quiz/README.md

 ### Process

--   Press play
+-   when the page loads,
--   A random country is retrieved from the API and the game is afoot
+    -   In the background, a random country is retrieved from the API and
     -   A single fact about that country is displayed
 -   the player enters a guess and presses 'Guess' when happy
--   The application checks - if they are right - they win that round
+-   The application checks - if they are correct - they win (that round?)
--   if they are not right, a new fact is displayed and the player can guesss again
+-   if they are not correct, a new fact is displayed and the player can guesss again
+-   the previous facts and guesses are displayed in a groing list inderneath the current hint and guess entry field
--   there is a 'give up button' and the anser is displayed.
+-   there is an 'i give up' button/link - if this is pressed, the games ends and the answer is displayed.

 ### Scoring